mikelv702/mikelv702/README.md

 - 👋 Hi, I’m @mikelv702
 - 👀 I’m interested in all things technology related.
 Right now specifically automations and tooling.
 - 🛠️ Working on engineerhub.io right now.
-- 🌱 I’m currenty a DevOps Engineer
+- 🌱 I’m currenty a "DevOps"/"Cloud" Engineer
 - 💞️ I’m looking to collaborate on projects with python or powershell!
 - 📫 How to reach me can reach out to me via email michael@michaelhall.rocks or michael@rubberduck-labs.com